A question that comes up a lot is “what are the best NERF guns?” Well the answer is…. it depends!

 If you can stretch to buying two, then dual-wielding is a real option and boy do you look bad-ass (or at least I thought I did….!)

 Add to this the clear sections so you can see the mechanism in action and you have a very cool blaster

-Remember we said that the answer to “what is the best NERF gun?” is, “it depends!”?
+Remember when we said that the answer to “what are the best NERF guns?” is, “it depends!”?
 Well, the reason depends on what you want your blaster for.

 Your role is usually driven by the type of NERFer you are.
 Without being too technical if you are going to get stuck into a NERF war you’ll need to understand your role, strategy, and tactics.
 However, you may simply want something to shoot targets or mess around with at school or in the office.

 If you play in any NERF wars you will be part of a team and your role will determine what sort of blaster you need – oh and to distinguish NERF guns from real firearms, most people use the term “blaster” and “dart” for bullet regardless of the shape.

 In NERF wars many players will carry more than one NERF gun; the main one, usually termed a “Primary” and a “Secondary”, usually smaller and used as a back-up or for a specific purpose.
 Some even carry a “Tertiary”, usually a small, single-shot pistol, for that last gasp.